English Language with TESOL BA (Hons) module details

 Introduction to English and Adaptation

-This module introduces you to the field of literary adaptation – an area of study that bridges English and Film Studies.
-You will explore adaptations of myths through literature and adaptations of literature from text to screen.
+This module introduces you to the field of adaptation studies – an area of study that bridges English and other media, including film, television, and graphic novels.
+You will explore a wide array of adaptations of English literature in a variety of media, particularly film.
+The module also introduces you to core English skills and film analysis.

 Modern Foreign Language 1